National Museum of African American History and Culture (NMAAHC)

 Fleming, Tuliza, Interim Chief Curator of Visual Arts.
 B.A.
 (1994) Spelman College; M.A. and Ph.D.
 (2007) University of Maryland, College Park.
 Research Specialties: American art history; art by Americans of African descent.
 Contact: flemingt@si.edu

-Gardullo, Paul, Museum Curator.
+Gardullo, Paul, Assistant Director, History.
+Head, Center for the Study of Global Slavery.
 B.A.
 (1986) Rutgers University; M.A.
 (2001), Ph.D.
 (2006) George Washington University.
 Research specialties: African American history and culture; American social and cultural history; public history; memory; race; popular culture, photography and visual culture, folklife.
 Contact: GardulloP@si.edu

-Gates Moresi, Michèle, Curator of Collections.
+Gates Moresi, Michèle, Assistant Director for Collections.
 B.A.
 (1989), M.Phil.
 (1997), Ph.D.
 (2003) George Washington University.
 Research specialties: 19th century U.S. Social History, African American History, Material Culture Studies, Museum History, Collections Research.
 Contact: GatesMoresiM@si.edu

 Gordon, Sarah, Museum Specialist, Visual Art.
 B.A University of Michigan; M.A. and Ph.D.
 Northwestern University.
 Research specialties: American art; History of photography; Historic and contemporary public art; New Deal murals; Washington, DC, art and artists.
 Contact: GordonSA@si.edu